Murder of Phylicia Barnes: Body found and homicide investigation

 At 7:30 am on April 20, 2011, workers spotted a body floating in the Susquehanna River near the Conowingo Dam.
 Another body was later found nearby.
 Police confirmed the next day through a tattoo and dental records that the first body was that of Barnes.
 The body of the other victim, an adult male, was identified and deemed not connected to the case of Barnes.

 Police at the time did not rule out foul play.
-They said the investigation into forensics and determining how Barnes died and how she got to a location 45 miles from where she disappeared could take weeks.
+They said the investigation into forensics and into determining how Barnes died and how she got to a location 45 miles from where she disappeared could take weeks.

 On May 4, following an autopsy, the death was officially ruled a homicide.
 The cause of death was determined, but was withheld at that time for investigative purposes in fear of jeopardizing the investigation.
 Soon after, a security expert discussed the Barnes case.

 On September 6, WSOCTV obtained court documents that showed Barnes's sister was attempting to obtain a restraining order against her former boyfriend Michael Johnson just two months following the disappearance.
 He was reportedly the last person to see Barnes alive.
 Johnson's attorney stated that Johnson was not responsible for the murder, and that he had a new girlfriend and had moved on.
 Johnson had been questioned eight times by police.